brunadelmourosilva/challenge-rabbitmq-play-music/README.md

 :arrow_right: exchange type

  * topic exchange: receive messages and send to queues of according by routing key.
  * dead letter exchange: consumer will send the message to dead letter if the music don't enter in any queue.
+For this application, there will be one exchange that directs the pop or music songs and also, two dead letter exchanges that will be received the wrong rock music or pop music.
-Should throws AmqpRejectAndDontRequeueException exception.
+Besides that, it should handle erros with AmqpRejectAndDontRequeueException exception.

 :arrow_right: define routing key pattern